Public Relations Tips

 There are numerous materials that people use to communicate with the media.
-Some of the common tried-and-true staples that reporters of the media most often receive and expect are:
+Some of the common tried-and-true staples that reporters of the media most often receive and expect are described here.

-A press release is a short article (rarely more than one page long) written in a style similar to a news story, either about upcoming activities or announcements or a report about what occurred.
-Press releases are intended to give reporters and editors enough information about an event so they can decide whether to publish a story about it or perhaps even send someone to cover the event.
-Press releases should cover the following basic information:
+Press releases – A press release is a short article (rarely more than one page long) written in a style similar to a news story, either about an upcoming activity or a report about something that recently occurred.
+Press releases are intended to give reporters and editors enough information about an event so they can decide whether to publish a story about it.
+The should include the following basic information:

 - Date, time and location of event